 It is critical that we begin reducing our emissions of carbon dioxide and other heat-trapping gases responsible for global warming, which means modernizing the way we produce and consume energy.
-Today, much of our energy comes from fossil fuels—coal for electricity and oil to power our vehicles.
+Today, much of our energy comes from fossil fuels—coal for electricity and gas to power our vehicles.
 But burning those dirty energy sources means emitting air pollution that endangers our health, traps heat in our atmosphere, and contributes to global warming and all its costly and dangerous impacts.
-We can reduce this pollution by using less energy, using the energy we do use more efficiently, and gradually replacing dirty sources of energy with clean sources of energy like wind and solar power.
+We can reduce this pollution by using less energy, using the energy we do use more efficiently, and replacing dirty sources of energy with clean sources of energy like wind and solar power.
 This transition to clean energy will create millions of American jobs while strengthening our national security as we reduce our dependence on oil—all while fighting global warming.

 While LCV remains committed to passing comprehensive legislation to address climate change and spur a clean energy economy, we are working with the Obama administration to reduce the harmful pollution driving climate change while we build support for legislative action in the years to come.